ThomasCreagh/ThomasCreagh/README.md

 # 🌱 : Bio
-Hard working Second Year that has 6 years' experience with making projects in Python, 2 years experience with Java programming.
+Hard working Third Year that has 6 years' experience with making projects in Python, 2 years experience with Java programming.
 I have always been passionate about solving problems from a young age.
 Programming gave me the tools to help me solve these problems.
 I am currently excited about the future technology of blockchain and zero knowledge proofs.

 ###
 <div align="left">